itamarsb/zabbix-linux-network-server-monitoring-lab/README.md

 - Shell Script
 - Backup
 - Dashboards
-- Alertas 24/7
+- Alerts 24/7

 ## Architecture

-Dispositivos monitorados enviam métricas para o Zabbix Server via Agent ou SNMP.
+- Monitored devices send metrics to the Zabbix Server via Agent or SNMP;

-O Grafana é utilizado para visualização dos dashboards.
+- Grafana is used for dashboard visualization;

-Alertas críticos são enviados para Telegram e/ou WhatsApp.
+- Critical alerts are sent to Telegram and/or WhatsApp;

-O ZeroTier permite acesso remoto seguro ao laboratório.
+- ZeroTier allows secure remote access to the lab.

 ## Roadmap